JiajunJasonLi/grade_calculator/README.md

 3. calculation.py\
 The file can help user predict how much grade a student need to achieve for the remaining tasks in each category.
 To
+The basic principle of the algorithm is that

 4. auto_predicter.py\
 The file includes two parts of codes.